 Array Delivers More Informative Content for Ethnically Diverse Population Genomics ProgramsRead Article

 Illumina offers microarrays designed to detect chromosome aberrations and provide accurate cytogenomic data.
 NGS may be used to confirm copy number variants detected by arrays.
 Learn more about cytogenomics.

 Sequencing- and array-based technologies offer complementary approaches for studying chromosomal rearrangements, CNVs, and other abnormalities in cancer samples.
 Learn more about cancer chromosomal abnormality studies.

-Genotyping with arrays and NGS can help researchers identify causative variants, including CNVs, associated with complex diseases.
-Learn more about causal variant discovery.
+Array and NGS solutions can help researchers identify causative variants, including CNVs, associated with complex diseases.
+Learn more about complex disease research.